Biku-220/Biku-220/README.md

 - 👋 Hi, I’m Biku Shah
 - 👀 I’m very much interested in Cloud Computing,Networking,Database,Blockchain,Virtualization,Containerization,API.
 - 🌱 I’m currently learning cloud computing and Networking stuff.
-- 💞️ I’m looking to collaborate and work on deployment stuff in AWS and to get hired by the Company that would help to grow my Skills.
+- 💞️ I’m looking to collaborate and work on deployment stuff in AWS.Also, i'm very much interested to participate  and contribute in  Blockchain's project.
 -    You can contact me at bikulinuxer@gmail.com and linkedin/bikushah

 <!---